Key Points About Regulation SHO

 Regulation SHO also requires firms that clear and settle trades to take action to close out failures to deliver by borrowing or purchasing securities of like kind and quantity.
-For short sale transactions, failures to deliver must be closed out by no later than the beginning of regular trading hours on the settlement day following the settlement date, referred to as T+4.
-For long sale transactions or bona fide market making activities, failures to deliver must be closed out by no later than the beginning of regular trading hours on the third settlement day following the settlement date, referred to as T+6.
+For short sale transactions, failures to deliver must be closed out by no later than the beginning of regular trading hours on the settlement day following the settlement date.
+For long sale transactions or bona fide market making activities, failures to deliver must be closed out by no later than the beginning of regular trading hours on the third settlement day following the settlement date.

 Rule 204 provides an extended period of time to close out certain failures to deliver.
 Specifically, if a failure to deliver position results from the sale of a security that a person is deemed to own and that such person intends to deliver as soon as all restrictions on delivery have been removed, the firm has up to 35 calendar days following the trade date to close out the failure to deliver position by purchasing securities of like kind and quantity.
 Such additional time is warranted and does not undermine the goal of reducing failures to deliver because these are sales of owned securities that cannot be delivered by the settlement date due solely to processing delays outside the seller’s or broker-dealer’s control.
 Moreover, delivery is required to be made on such sales as soon as all restrictions on delivery have been removed and situations where a person is deemed to own a security are limited to those specified in Rule 200 of Regulation SHO.
 A common example of a deemed to own security that cannot be delivered by the settlement date is a security subject to the resale restrictions of Rule 144 under the Securities Act of 1933.

-Generally, investors must complete or settle their security transactions within three business days.
-This settlement cycle is known as “T+3,” shorthand for “trade date plus three days.”
+Generally, under the current standard settlement cycle, investors must complete or settle their security transactions within two business days.
+This standard settlement cycle is known as “T+2,” shorthand for “trade date plus two days.”

-T+3 means that when you buy a security, your payment must be received by your brokerage firm no later than three business days after the trade is executed.
-When you sell a security, you must deliver your securities, in certificated or electronic form, to your brokerage firm no later than three business days after the sale.
+T+2 means that when you buy a security, your payment must be received by your brokerage firm no later than two business days after the trade is executed.
+When you sell a security, you must deliver your securities, in certificated or electronic form, to your brokerage firm no later than two business days after the sale.

 Delivery on sales should be made by the settlement date.
-Under Rule 204, firms that clear and settle trades must deliver securities to a registered clearing agency for clearance and settlement on a long or short sale in any equity security by the settlement date or must take immediate action to close out failures to deliver by no later than the beginning of regular trading hours on T+4 (for short sales) or T+6 (for long sales and fails attributable to bona fide market making).
+Under Rule 204, firms that clear and settle trades must deliver securities to a registered clearing agency for clearance and settlement on a long or short sale in any equity security by the settlement date or must take immediate action to close out failures to deliver by no later than the beginning of regular trading hours on the applicable close out date.

 5. After adoption of Rule 204, why are there still threshold securities and why is there still a threshold securities close-out requirement?